-As demand for greater international trade knowledge by Brazilian professionals grew, in early 2006, ABCI members decided to convert the group into a non-profit corporation and reach for more ambitious objectives.
-On January 31, 2006, the ABCI Institute - Brazilian International Trade Scholars, Inc. was incorporated in the District of Columbia as a non-profit corporation organized to operate exclusively for charitable and educational purposes.
+As demand for greater international trade knowledge by Brazilian professionals expanded, in early 2006, ABCI members decided to convert the group into a non-profit corporation and reach for objectives that are more ambitious.
+With the support of the law firm Arnold & Porter and its partners Whitney Debevoise and later Gregory Herrington to provide pro-bono legal services to ABCI and due to the expert work of Suzana Medeiros, who was an associate at the firm and ABCI member, the corporation was formed on January 31, 2006.
+The ABCI Institute - Brazilian International Trade Scholars, Inc. was incorporated in the District of Columbia as a non-profit corporation organized to operate exclusively for charitable and educational purposes.